beitmenotyou-com/OmniSocial-ProtocolKit/docs/examples/EXAMPLES-ACTIONS.md

-# 🧪 OmniSocial Hub Examples Directory
+# 🧪 OmniSocial ProtocolKit Examples Directory

-This document outlines the plan to add an `examples/` directory containing sample apps and minimal implementations to demonstrate OmniSocial Hub’s protocol bridging capabilities.
+This document outlines the plan to add an `examples/` directory containing sample apps and minimal implementations to demonstrate OmniSocial ProtocolKit's Protocol bridging capabilities.

 ---